-- Some people are adopting a regular journaling habit, which includes acknowledging what was achieved in the past day, and setting mini-goals and priorities for the day ahead.
+- Some people adopt a regular journaling habit, which includes acknowledging what was achieved in the past day and setting mini-goals and priorities for the day ahead.

 Even when life sucks, the act of saying “thank you” and acknowledging what there is to be grateful for is a good way to stay positive.

 When you’re stressed and it feels like the world doesn’t care, it can be difficult to think of things to be thankful for!
-If it’s difficult to find gratitude, perhaps you’re most in need of trying – maybe you find at least a little comfort in:
+If it’s difficult to find gratitude, perhaps you’re most in need of trying.
+Maybe you find at least a little comfort from your exam stress in: